A Guide to AIPLA's Committees

 The AIPPI-US Division of AIPLA, was originally founded as a non-profit organization in 1930 and has approximately 400 members, including both individuals and corporations.
 AIPPI International operates mainly through national groups such as the US Group, which now exist in over 50 countries.
 Pioneering work has been done in recent years on such topics as the protection of computer software, domain names and patent protection for biotechnology (members of the US Group were in the forefront of these activities).
 It is also very active in trademark and copyright issues.
 All existing AIPPI Resolutions and pending Working Questions are listed in detail on the AIPPI website at www.aippi.org.
 There are separate dues required to be a member of the AIPPI-US Division.

 Alternative Dispute Resolution

 The Committee promotes and provides continuing legal education opportunities that address procedures, methods, and approaches to resolving intellectual property disputes which may be used as alternatives to litigation, including mediation and arbitration.
-The Committee maintains a Registry of Neutrals who are available to act as mediators and arbitrators in intellectual property disputes.
+The Committee maintains a List of Arbitrators and Mediators who are able to act in intellectual property disputes.